apache/trafficcontrol/docs/source/api/cdns_name_snapshot.rst

 			"true"
 				Respond to HTTP requests with instructions to use HTTPS instead

-	:regionalGeoBlocking: A string containing a boolean that tells whether Regional Geographic Blocking is enabled on this Delivery Service; one of:
+	:regionalGeoBlocking: A string containing a boolean that tells whether Regional Geographic Blocking is enabled on this :term:`Delivery Service`; one of:

 		"false"
-			Regional Geographic Blocking is not used by this Delivery Service "true"
+			Regional Geographic Blocking is not used by this :term:`Delivery Service` "true"
-			Regional Geographic Blocking is used by this Delivery Service
+			Regional Geographic Blocking is used by this :term:`Delivery Service`

 		.. seealso:: :ref:`regionalgeo-qht`

-	:routingName: The highest-level part of the FQDNs serviced by this Delivery Service
+	:routingName: The highest-level part of the FQDNs serviced by this :term:`Delivery Service`
-	:soa:         An object defining the Start of Authority (SOA) record for the Delivery Service's TLDs (defined in ``domains``)
+	:soa:         An object defining the Start of Authority (SOA) record for the :term:`Delivery Service`'s TLDs (defined in ``domains``)

 		:admin: The name of the administrator for this zone - i.e. the RNAME